Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ## 99translations.com

-First got to  [[99translations.com|http://99translations.com]] and create/sign-in to your account.
+First go to  [[99translations.com|http://99translations.com]] and create/sign-in to your account.

 Then go to [[diaspora's project site|http://99translations.com/public_projects/show/181]] and join the team.